What is a central heating inhibitor and do you need it?

 Which is the best central heating inhibitor?

 The central heating inhibitors are made in a similar way so it is difficult to compare them.
 It is best to always read the back of the Inhibitor to see what their use is with various central heating systems.
-Most boiler companies recommend Fernox and Sentinel as the 2 inhibitors they prefer for efficiency.

-High quality inhibitors are available from a number of leading brands, including Sentinel X100 and MagnaClean MC1.
+High-quality inhibitors are available from a number of leading brands, including Sentinel X100 and MagnaClean MC1.

 While Fernox F1 is the most popular, Sentinel is also very popular, although your heating engineer might have a preference they all will get the job done.